We may get commissions for purchases made through links in this post.

 They used to be very pricey, but in recent years their cost has come down.

-Choosing your mushrooms
+Choosing your Shiitakes

 Good news!
 Dried shiitakes can actually have more flavor than fresh ones, because the sun-drying process brings out the umami flavor.